mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/sap-integration.md

 tags: [""]
 ---

-## 1 How Can I Deliver a Single Sign-On Experience for My Users for All My Mendix Applications Extending SAP?
+## 1 How Can I Deliver a Single Sign-On Experience in My Mendix Apps Extending SAP?

 SAP Cloud Platform comes with a standard identity provider (IDP) integration, also known as a trust configuration within the SAP Cloud Platform.
 This is a standard SAML2-based trust between your IDP and the SAP Cloud Platform.